cucumber/docs/content/community/contributing-to-documentation.md

     {{% /block */%}}

 Please note that you cannot use headers *inside* language blocks!
 If you are writing a page with content for a specific language, perhaps it should be a separate page.
-Or use a header per language.
+Alternatively, you can use a header per language.

 ## Language-specific text fragments